Bhargavi-ng/surfs_up/README.md

 #### Jypyter Notebook: [Deliverables 1 and 2 Codebase](https://github.com/Bhargavi-ng/surfs_up/blob/main/SurfsUp_Challenge.ipynb)

 ### Deliverable 1: Determine the Summary Statistics for June
-Using Python, Pandas functions and methods, and SQLAlchemy, I filtered the date column of the Measurements table in the  [hawaii.sqlite](https://github.com/Bhargavi-ng/surfs_up/blob/main/hawaii.sqlite)database to retrieve all the temperatures for the month of JUNE.
+Using Python, Pandas functions and methods, and SQLAlchemy, I filtered the date column of the Measurements table in the  [hawaii.sqlite](https://github.com/Bhargavi-ng/surfs_up/blob/main/hawaii.sqlite) database to retrieve all the temperatures for the month of JUNE.
 Then I converted those temperatures to a list, created a DataFrame from the list, and generated the summary statistics.

 ![Deliverable 1 Output](https://github.com/Bhargavi-ng/surfs_up/blob/main/Resources/Deliverable_1_June_Stats.PNG)

 ### Deliverable 2: Determine the Summary Statistics for December
-Using Python, Pandas functions and methods, and SQLAlchemy, I filtered the date column of the Measurements table in the  [hawaii.sqlite](https://github.com/Bhargavi-ng/surfs_up/blob/main/hawaii.sqlite)database to retrieve all the temperatures for the month of DECEMBER.
+Using Python, Pandas functions and methods, and SQLAlchemy, I filtered the date column of the Measurements table in the  [hawaii.sqlite](https://github.com/Bhargavi-ng/surfs_up/blob/main/hawaii.sqlite) database to retrieve all the temperatures for the month of DECEMBER.
 Then I converted those temperatures to a list, created a DataFrame from the list, and generated the summary statistics.

 ![Deliverable 1 Output](https://github.com/Bhargavi-ng/surfs_up/blob/main/Resources/Deliverable_1_June_Stats.PNG)